tim-hardcastle/Pipefish/README.md

 ### `map`

 A map is a collection of key-value pairs which can be indexed by the keys.
-Its literals are formed by the map keyword followed by a tuple of key-value pairs, e.g: ``map "foo" :: "bar", 42 :: "walrus"``.
+Its literals are formed by ``map`` followed by a tuple of key-value pairs, e.g: ``map "foo" :: "bar", 42 :: "walrus"``.

 Indexing is done as usual with square brackets: